White Kermode or Spirit Bear: Official Mammal of British Columbia

 The term "Kermode bear" refers to the whole subspecies, so it includes both the black and the white animals.
 It's often used for only the white animals, however.
 I like to use the term "spirit bear" to refer to the light-coloured animals, as many local people do.

 Some of the filmakers in the videos below get quite close to spirit bears, even allowing for the magnification provided by their lenses.
 This is definitely not advisable for most of us.
-The photographers are familiar with the bears that they are filming and understand the significance of the animals' behaviour.
+The photographers are familiar with the bears that they are filming and understand the significance of a particular animal's behaviour.
+They recognize when an animal is becoming tense.

 Genetic Cause of Light Hair in the Bear